elasticsearch-dump/elasticsearch-dump/README.md

 - ES 6.x.x [from](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/breaking-changes-6.0.html#_scroll) parameter can no longer be used in the search request body when initiating a scroll
 -  Index templates has been deprecated and will be replaced by the composable templates introduced in Elasticsearch 7.8.
 - Ensure JSON in the searchBody properly escaped to avoid parsing issues : https://www.freeformatter.com/json-escape.html
-- Dropped support for Node.JS 8.
+- Dropped support for Node.JS 8 in Elasticdump v6.32.0.
 Node.JS 10+ is now required.
 - Elasticdump v6.42.0 added support for CSV import/export using the [fast-csv](https://c2fo.io/fast-csv/) library